Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

 1. Reviewers will select the top 10 winning case studies for publication.

-2. Among these 10, authors of the top four will be invited to round two.
+2. Among these 10, authors of the top four will be invited to round two (to be eligible for round two, you must be available to present in person at ADC 2025).

 Round two

-The People’s Choice Award will be selected by delegates at the ADC.
+The Judges’ Choice Award will be selected by delegates at the ADC.

-1. The same top four candidates will be invited to present in person at the ADC.
+1. The top four candidates will be invited to present their case studies orally at the ADC.

 Prize structure